 Neck pain can develop for several reasons, but especially because of strain and muscle tension.
 This type of neck pain is often the result of poor posture while sitting at your desk for prolonged periods, improper sleeping positions, or experiencing a forceful and sudden head movement.

 You might also experience neck pain because of disc degeneration in the cervical spine that’s related to osteoarthritis or spondylolysis.

 In rare cases, neck pain can indicate tumors, spinal cancer, abscesses, or infections.
 Neck pain can also be a sign of a medical emergency like meningitis or a heart attack.

-Once Dr. Arora identifies the source of your neck pain, he develops a holistic pain management strategy to ease your symptoms.
+Once Dr. Srini identifies the source of your neck pain, he develops a holistic pain management strategy to ease your symptoms.
 This approach typically includes:

-Dr. Arora might also suggest transcutaneous electrical nerve stimulation (TENS) or radiofrequency ablations (RFA).
+Dr. Srini might also suggest transcutaneous electrical nerve stimulation (TENS) or radiofrequency ablations (RFA).
 These innovative therapies use small electrical currents delivered to specific areas of your body to provide pain relief.